Appdynamics/redis-monitoring-extension/README.md

      numberOfThreads: 30
      ```

-  5. Configure the metrics section
+  5. Configure the metrics section.

      For configuring the metrics, the following properties can be used: